A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2022-1665: Red Hat Enterprise Linux Auth Bypass Flaw

-CVE-2022-1665 is an authentication bypass flaw in Red Hat Enterprise Linux for IBM Power that allows attackers to bypass Secure Boot validations and load untrusted code.
+CVE-2022-1665 is an authentication bypass flaw in Red Hat Enterprise Linux for IBM Power that allows attackers to bypass Secure Boot protections and load untrusted code.
 This article covers technical details, impact, and fixes.

 CVE-2022-1665 Overview